Retort furnace for gas nitriding process – ZeroFlow

 Modern, energy-saving and ecological gas nitriding process used in HRN/VRN type furnaces

-ZeroFlow® is a modern variant of controlled gas nitriding ensuring the maximization of process effectiveness and efficiency as well as economic efficiency, significantly exceeding the results of traditional solutions.
+ZeroFlow is a modern variant of controlled gas nitriding ensuring the maximal process effectiveness and efficiency, significantly exceeding the results of traditional solutions.
 It allows for precise shaping of any nitrided layer composition while maintaining minimal media consumption and post-process gas emissions, meeting the most stringent environmental protection regulations.
+This is especially important for mass production, where the benefits of ZeroFlow technology will be most significant.

 The uniqueness of the ZeroFlow technology lies in the fact that during the nitriding process, when the load does not absorb nitrogen from the atmosphere (e.g. during the reduction of nitrogen potential or in the diffusion phase), the introduction of ammonia into the furnace is completely stopped (zero flow) and the furnace remains tightly closed.

-This is a unique feature of the ZeroFlow technology and the VR and PVR furnaces dedicated to this technology.
-It enables the implementation of the most efficient nitriding processes, with minimum duration, energy and gas consumption, and post-process gas emission.
+This is a unique feature of ZeroFlow technology and the horizontal type VR and plunge type PVR furnaces as well as automated process lines.
+It enables the implementation of the most efficient nitriding processes, minimizing process duration, energy consumption, process gas consumption, and post-process gas emission.

 It is a technology that protects the natural environment and supports sustainable development.

-The ZeroFlow® technology allows to maintain full versatility of conventional gas nitriding while minimizing media consumption, i.e. their significant reduction compared to competing technologies.
+The ZeroFlow technology maintains full versatility of conventional gas nitriding while minimizing media consumption compared to competing technologies.

-VR and PVR furnaces equipped with ZeroFlow® technology belong to the family of retort nitriding furnaces with horizontal or vertical loading and vacuum purging, available in a wide range of sizes and workspace capacities.
+Horizontal type VR and plunge type PVR (including automated process lines) furnaces equipped with ZeroFlow technology belong to the family of retort nitriding furnaces with horizontal or vertical loading and vacuum purging, available in a wide range of sizes and workspace capacities.
 These furnaces are compact, equipped with an internal atmosphere mixer and a cooling gas blower to accelerate the load cooling in the retort.
 The special design of the retort and heating elements ensure the furnace’s long-term and reliable operation in industrial conditions.

-In VR and PVR furnaces, the nitriding process is carried out in automatic mode.
-The furnace can be equipped with nitrocarburizing (FNC) and post-oxidation installations.
+In VR and PVR furnaces, the nitriding process is fully automated, and pre-equipped for seamless integration of optional upstream and downstream auxiliary equipment such as nitrocarburizing (FNC) and post-oxidation units.
 In addition, these furnaces can be used for a wide range of tempering and annealing processes, which further increases their versatility.

-The advantages of ZeroFlow® nitriding over traditional processes are:
+The benefits of ZeroFlow nitriding over traditional processes are:

-/ It ensures very high accuracy of forming the required nitrided layer.
+/ It ensures very high accuracy in forming the required nitrided layer

 / Maximum efficiency and process performance